Paneer Puff…. before I even start properly:

 This is crucial and the one thing I almost forgot.
 Puff pastry needs to be thawed or it’ll crack and be sad.
 I left mine out for about 30 mins. - Make the filling.

-Heat some oil in a pan.
-Add cumin seeds—wait till they sizzle like a bad WhatsApp notification tone.
+Heat some oil.
+Add cumin seeds—wait till they sizzle.

 Add in crumbled paneer.
-Spice it up: turmeric, chili powder, garam masala, salt.
-Throw in chopped chilies if you like danger.
+Add turmeric, chili powder, garam masala, salt.
+Throw in chopped chilies.

 Finish with lemon juice and coriander.
 Taste.
 Dance around the kitchen because it smells amazing. - Assemble the puffs.

-Roll out the puff pastry lightly if needed.
+Roll out the puff pastry.
 Cut into rectangles.

-Spoon filling onto one side, fold over, seal edges with a fork (or fingers—embrace the rustic look).
+Spoon filling onto one side, fold over, seal edges with a fork.

 Brush with egg wash for that golden glow. - Bake!